Krzysztof-Cieslak/Krzysztof-Cieslak.github.io/_posts/2018-01-25-Reinventing-MVC-for-web-programming-with-F#.md

 }
 ```

 * `controller` - it is a DSL for building typical HTTP controllers.
-It's using predefined routing inspired by Phoenix's `resource` macro.
-It's the highest level building block provided by Saturn.
+It's using predefined routing inspired by Phoenix's `resource` macro.s

 Example: